OrlandoScienceCenter/Byers_Observatory_Telescope_Controller/Code/Arduino/README.md

 # scopeArduinoMotorController

+Make sure debug is turned off at the top of the main sketch, or the stepper motor will not step at the correct rate.

-This will ultimately be the code that runs on the arduino
+This will ultimately be the code that runs on the arduino.

 ### Current status:
 * In progress as of 20203-01-23